chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 As a result of this implementation, 64-bit data transfers are not supported on the Caliptra AHB fabric.
 Firmware running on the internal microprocessor may only access memory and registers using a 32-bit or smaller request size, as 64-bit transfer requests will be corrupted.

+All AHB requests internal to Caliptra must be to an address that is aligned to the native data width of 4-bytes.
+Any AHB read or write by the Caliptra RISC-V processor that is not aligned to this boundary will fail to decode to the targeted register, will fail to write the submitted data, and will return read data of all zeroes.
+The only exception to this is when the RISC-V processor performs byte-aligned reads to the Mailbox SRAM using the direct-access mechanism described in [SoC Mailbox](#SoC-mailbox).
+Byte aligned read addresses are aligned in hardware, and will successfully complete with the correct data at the specified byte offset.
+Direct mode SRAM writes must be aligned to the 4-byte boundary.
+Hardware writes the entire dword of data to the aligned address, so attempts to write a partial word of data may result in data corruption.

 ## Cryptographic subsystem

 For details, see the [Cryptographic subsystem architecture](#cryptographic-subsystem-architecture) section.